 natural.
 I chose a light brown.
 Give it a few coats of acrylic sealing spray, especially if it will be used outside.

 20. These polymer clay fairies were quite easy to make, but the idea was not by own.
 I am going to refer you to a wonderful site that takes you through the step by step directions on how to make these little beauties.
+You will need translucent polymer clay to create the gorgeous wings on these fairies.
 Please visit Polymer Clay Central for the tutorial.

 Fairy Gardens by Dayna from California:

 Aren't these so creative?
 These are from Dayna in California and everything you see is handmade.
 Thank you Dayna for sharing your fairy gardens with us!

 Here's a fairy garden from Clarette in South Africa.
 She created a river using blue glass stones and even made the little fishing rod!
 She adorned this with petite succulents.
 Thank you for sharing your photo with us Clarette!